bufbuild/protobuf-es/MANUAL.md

 }
 ```

-To use this option, let's edit `example.proto`:
+To use this option, edit `example.proto`:

 ```diff
 syntax = "proto3";